crossplane/crossplane/design/design-doc-composition-functions.md

   State observed = 2;

   // Desired state according to a Function pipeline.
 The state passed to a
-  // particular Function may have been accumulated by processing a Composition's
+  // particular Function may have been accumulated by previous Functions in the
-  // patch-and-transform resources array.
-It may also have been accumulated by
-  // previous Functions in the pipeline.
+  // pipeline.
   State desired = 3;

   // Optional input specific to this Function invocation.
 A JSON representation